Cyprus Investment Programme

 - Minimum investment required is EUR2 million

 - Entire application process for obtaining citizenship takes approximately 6 months

 - There is no requirement for applicants to live in Cyprus prior, during, or after the application process

 - There are no language requirements

-- Investors must keep their investments for a period of five years, after which they will be eligible to sell, provided that they keep a personal residence property worth €500,000
+- Investors must keep their investments for a period of five years, after which they will be eligible to sell them, provided that they keep a property as personal residence worth €500,000

 Please note: Additional costs do apply.